 A residential construction manager will oversee home construction from the initial planning phase to the delivery of the finished house, which could take anything from six months to a year.
-In addition, a construction manager will prepare and negotiate the project’s cost estimates and budgets, guiding how certain feasible decisions would be and ensuring that the project is not exceeding the budget.
+In addition, a construction manager will prepare and negotiate the project’s cost estimates and budgets, guiding how certain feasible decisions would be and ensuring that the project does not exceed the budget.

 It will also be the residential construction manager’s job to schedule all the design and construction processes according to the timeframe, and it’ll also be their job to track progress throughout the project to make sure that they’re hitting deadlines and also overseeing quality control of each process of the project.